solenedel/react-starter-template/README.md

 ## Run in development mode

 To run the react frontend: `npm run start-frontend`
-To run the react backend: `npm run start-backend`
+To run the backend: `npm run start-backend`